-$$n[c_2(\lfloor (m+l)/c_1 \rfloor + 1) + d + c_2 + 2l]$$
+$$n\left[c_2\left(\lfloor (m+l)/c_1\rfloor+1\right)+d+c_2+2l\right]$$ upper bound arises from a simple token-passing algorithm, while the lower bound proof employs a new technique of shifting some of the events happening at a process while carefully retiming other events.

-$n \cdot c_2(m/c_1) + (n-1)d$
+$$n \cdot c_2(m/c_1) + (n-1)d$$

 Assuming that the parameters have the relative sizes described earlier, e.g., that d is much larger than l, c_1 and c_2 , the gap between these two bounds is just slightly more than a single message delay time.
-The upper bound arises from a simple token-passing algorithm, while the lower bound proof employs a new technique of shifting some of the events happening at a process while carefully retiming other events.
+The

 The model that we use for proving our results is the I/O automaton model [LT87], which has been extended recently to include timing [MMT88].
 As noted earlier, many people are working on the development of other models and frameworks for reasoning about real-time systems.
 The most popular way of evaluating such frameworks involves their application to the specification and verification of substantial examples of practical utility.
 This paper, however, suggests a complementary approach.
-Since a framework for real-time processing should allow proof of combinatorial upper and lower bound and impossibility results, in addition to allowing specification and verification of systems, careful proofs of combinatorial results such as those in this paper should teach us a good deal about the appropriateness of a model for real-time processing.
+Since a framework for realtime processing should allow proof of combinatorial upper and lower bound and impossibility results, in addition to allowing specification and verification of systems, careful proofs of combinatorial results such as those in this paper should teach us a good deal about the appropriateness of a model for real-time processing.

 The rest of this paper is organized as follows.
 Section 2 presents the timed I/O automaton model.
 Section 3 contains the general statement of the problem to be solved.
 Section 4 contains our results for the centralized case, Section 5 contains our results for the distributed case, and Section 6 contains some discussion and open problems.
+Many of the proofs are omitted in this version and can be found in the full version ([AL89]).